parisba/heyparis/content/posts/cba/index.md

 **Professional Standards:**
 The Banking Code requires banks to maintain professional standards in customer service and information handling.

-Using unverified external AI sources fails to meet professional banking standards.
+Using unverified external AI sources clearly fails to meet professional banking standards.

 And [AUSTRAC](https://www.austrac.gov.au/business/legislation/amlctf-act):

 **Customer Due Diligence Requirements:**
 AUSTRAC mandates banks maintain robust "Know Your Customer" (KYC) procedures and ongoing customer due diligence.
 Banks must verify customer identity using "reliable and independent documents or electronic data" from "at least two separate data sources."

 Using ChatGPT as a source for customer information violates AML/CTF requirements for reliable, verified information sources and proper customer due diligence procedures.

-So, this wasn't really part of a due diligence/KYC process, but they used it as a source of information, when it's not reliable or accurate.
+This _wasn't really_ part of a due diligence/KYC process, but they used it as a source of information, when it's not reliable or accurate.
+Very strange indeed.

 And then there's the [Australian Consumer Law](https://consumer.gov.au), specifically Misleading or Deceptive Conduct:

 **Section 18 - Competition and Consumer Act 2010:**
 > "A person must not, in trade or commerce, engage in conduct that is misleading or deceptive or is likely to mislead or deceive."

-CBA's disclosure of unverified information sourced from ChatGPT could constitute misleading conduct by presenting potentially inaccurate information as reliable to customers.
+CBA's disclosure of unverified information sourced from ChatGPT _could_ constitute misleading conduct by presenting potentially inaccurate information as reliable to customers.

 And, of course, [ASIC](https://www.legislation.gov.au/C2004A00819/latest/text):